-Michigan No-Fault auto insurance companies generally say that teens driving with a learner’s permit do not need to be added as a “named driver” to their family’s car insurance policy nor do teens driving with a learner’s permit need to buy their own policy.
+Michigan No-Fault auto insurance companies generally say that teens driving with a learner’s permit do not have to be added as a “named driver” to their family’s car insurance policy nor do teens driving with a learner’s permit have to buy their own policy.
 However, if they want to drive a car to accumulate their required hours of “behind-the-wheel” driving experience, they must use a car that has the proper legally required No-Fault auto insurance coverage.

 This means that, in the event of an accident, the teen driver (who is driving on a learner’s permit) will be covered under the family’s insurance policy and, thus, he or she will be entitled to receive No-Fault benefits and pain and suffering compensation.

 This issue comes up a lot when teenagers start getting their learner’s permits and hit the roads (with Mom or Dad pumping the imaginary brakes in the passenger seat) to practice driving and get the required number of hours they need to get a driver’s license.